 3) You Have to Play a Sport

-One of the most common scholarship myths is that you have to play a sport in order to qualify for certain scholarships.
-This simply isn’t true.
+One of the most common scholarship myths is that you must play a sport to qualify for specific scholarships.
+This isn’t true.

-While there are a number of athletic scholarships available, many scholarships don’t have any requirements regarding physical activity.
+While several athletic scholarships are available, many scholarships don’t have any requirements regarding physical activity.

-Some scholarships may have specific criteria regarding athletic ability, but even then, there are plenty of non-sport related scholarships available for students who don’t participate in any sport.
+Some scholarships may have specific criteria regarding athletic ability, but even then, plenty of non-sport-related scholarships are available for students who don’t participate in any sport.

-So, don’t let this myth discourage you from applying for scholarships the chances are, you’ll still be able to find a few that are relevant to your unique talents and interests.
+So, don’t let this myth discourage you from applying for scholarships.
+The chances are, you’ll still be able to find a few relevant to your unique talents and interests.

 There’s no expiration date when it comes to scholarship eligibility.